isc-projects/kea/doc/sphinx/arm/hooks.rst

            }
        ]

-This snipper (on Ubuntu 24.04) is equivalent to:
+This snippet (on Ubuntu 24.04) is equivalent to:

 ::